Whimsy Stick

 ~1 minute cooldown

-The smarter approach: use the Whimsy Stick before you leave, not instead of other toys.
-Five to ten minutes of structured flirt pole play before you go out the door changes the equation completely for home-alone dogs.
+Five to ten minutes of structured chase work before you go out the door changes the equation completely.
 The drive has been addressed.
 Now the puzzle feeder is enough.
+A tired, drive-resolved dog sleeps while you’re gone instead of redesigning your living room.

 Drive Fulfillment